MultiSafepay/docs/content/integrations/ecommerce-integrations/opencart/faq/supported-checkouts-themes.md

 read_more: "."
 ---

-The plugin supports the OpenCart core checkout and is compatible with most premium themes, unless you are using a custom checkout.
+The plugin supports the OpenCart core checkout and is compatible with most premium themes, unless you have a custom checkout.

-The following patch for third party themes and extensions are available:
+The following patches for third party themes and extensions are available:

 - [Journal3 Quick Checkout For OpenCart 3.0.X](/integrations/ecommerce-integrations/opencart/patches/multisafepay-patch-for-journal3-opencart-3.0.X.ocmod.zip)
 - [Journal3 Quick Checkout For OpenCart 2.3.X](/integrations/ecommerce-integrations/opencart/patches/multisafepay-patch-for-journal3-opencart-2.3.X.ocmod.zip)